 All F-1 students must be enrolled in a full-time degree-seeking program (at least 12 credits) and may not enroll in more than one online or remote course that counts toward the full-time course of study.
 No exceptions can be made to this policy, as this is a federal requirement.

 Students should work with an academic advisor to select courses that meet the requirements listed above and count toward their program of study.
-Assistance with registration can be found here.
+Registration assistance can be found here.

 Tuition Information